 The natural language description 502 preferably consists of start and end route designations 504.
-These designations 20 are described using a natural language specification and generally include such information as street names and city names, etc. In addition, in a typical embodiment, the start/ end route designation includes a start direction.
+These designations 20 the local mapping database 208.
+Specific methods for are described using a natural language specification and generally include such information as street names and city names, etc. In addition, in a typical embodiment, the start/ end route designation includes a start direction.